phyletica/SumTimes/doc/source/intro/background.rst

 How |sumtimes|_ works
 =====================

-The main inputs to |sumtimes|_ are one or more posterior sample of trees, nodes of interest in those trees, and expressions conveying the relationships between the timing of those nodes for which you want posterior probabilities.
+The main inputs to |sumtimes|_ are:

+*   One or more posterior sample of trees
+*   Nodes of interest in those trees
+*   Expressions of divergence-time scenarios of interest

 You specify a node of interest by listing a subset of the tips found on each tree in the posterior sample.
 From each tree in the posterior sample, |sumtimes|_ will extract the age of the